Skip to content

 Note: If you get sent to the hub after logging in, it’s likely that your web integration is misconfigured.
 Confirm, for example, that you’re using the correct web integration ID, and that the origin your solution runs on is allowlisted.

-Next up, you’ll fetch the CSRF token, which is required as a header in all non-GET requests; for websockets it’s defined as a query parameter instead (since you can’t set headers on websockets in browser environments).
+Next up, you’ll fetch the CSRF token, which is required as a header in all non-GET requests; for WebSockets it’s defined as a query parameter instead (since you can’t set headers on WebSockets in browser environments).

 Preceding })(); in your app.js file, add the following code.